Pet Dental Care

 Beginning your pet’s teeth brushing routine when they’re a puppy or kitten will make routine dental care easier.
 However, many people don’t start thinking about their pet’s teeth until they are older and they notice a lot of tartar on them.
 At that point (when the pet might be suffering from excessive tartar and gum recession), your pet probably will need to have us clean and polish their teeth with our professional equipment before you start routine brushing.

 Most dogs need their first dental cleaning around 2-4 years of age.
 Most cats need their first dental cleaning around 4-5 years of age.
 We have the same type of equipment to clean your pets’ teeth as your human dentist does, and the equipment does a good job helping their teeth look clean and white again.
 When you pick up your animal from their dental appointment, we will discuss various ways for you to help keep their gums and teeth in good shape so you won’t need another dental soon.
 However, if you don’t follow some guidelines, you may need to have their teeth cleaned and polished again in 1-2 years.
-We will help you keep an eye on your pets’ dental health.
+We will help you keep an eye on your pets’ dental health and deliver top pet dental care.

 TOOTH DECAY AND REMOVAL